-Undergraduate and graduate majors must be advised each semester by the appropriate advisor in their degree program in order to register for classes.
+Undergraduate and graduate majors must be advised each semester by the appropriate advisor in their degree program prior to registering for classes.
+Refer to Advisement Information for details.

 B.S.
 Honors Program